Melanie Stansbury: New Mexico House of Representatives

 Stansbury ran unopposed in the 2018 Democratic primary for the 28th district of the New Mexico House of Representatives.
 In the general election, she defeated Republican incumbent Jimmie C. Hall, who had held the seat for seven terms.

 Stansbury was again unopposed in the 2020 primary.
 She defeated Republican Thomas R. Stull and Libertarian Robert Vaillancourt in the general election.

-In the House, Stansbury introduced legislation to improve the state's energy conservation and water resource management.
-She served as the vice chair of the Energy, Environment & Natural Resources Committee.
+In the House, Stansbury introduced legislation to improve the energy conservation and water resource management of the state of New Mexico.
+She served as the vice chair of the Energy, Environment, & Natural Resources Committee.

-Upon Stansbury's resignation from the state legislature, the Bernalillo County Commission appointed Pamelya Herndon as her replacement.
+Upon Stansbury's 2021 resignation from the state legislature in order to run to represent New Mexico in the U.S. House of Representatives, the Bernalillo County Commission appointed Pamelya Herndon as her replacement.